Capricorn Highway: Intersection upgrade

 A project to upgrade an intersection in Blackwater, at a cost of $6.24 million, was expected to finish in early 2022.

 Pavement strengthening and/or widening

 A project to strengthen and widen pavement just east of Emerald, at a cost of $5 million, was expected to finish in mid-2022.

 A project to widen pavement east of Alpha, at a cost of $9.65 million, was due for completion in late 2022.

 Major intersections

+Intersecting state-controlled roads

+In addition to the Bruce, Leichhardt, Gregory and Landsborough Highways, and the Fitzroy Developmental Road, the following state-controlled roads, from east to west, intersect with the Capricorn Highway: